 This emphasis is specifically designed for teachers who wish to expand their understanding of the teaching and learning process.
-It is also recommended for those students who plan to continue in an EdS in School Psychology program.
+It is also recommended for those students who plan to continue in the EdS in School Psychology program or obtain qualification as psychological associates.
 The courses are designed to assist the teacher and others who wish to broaden their understanding of the learner and learning environments.
 This emphasis is of interest to teachers who wish to renew their certification or move up on the salary scale and at the same time improve their understanding of children and how they learn.